Aditya0709-alt/savant-kjscehack7/README.md

 ## Challenges we ran into

 - The key challenge in the project was implementing the collaborative workspaces.
-Creating workspaces and having multiple users join them using codes was a difficult task.
+- Creating workspaces and having multiple users join them using codes was a difficult task.
 - Integrating various third-party libraries and APIs with the project was a challenging task as e dealt with deprecated versions and compatibility issues. - Implementing features like the in-browser PDF viewer and PDF annotator was quite a daunting task.
 Also, we had to build a customised model for performing PDF summarisation.

+## What it looks like

 ![WhatsApp Image 2023-04-02 at 11 56 27 AM](https://user-images.githubusercontent.com/77115883/229336317-d075c981-54c2-4ca3-b540-62521861ad1a.jpeg)